TheNathanSpace/Assault/README.md

 - ~~Fix arrow team-killing~~
 - ~~Move magic location values to map config file~~
 - ~~Make it more user-friendly when you're moving around wood swords and better swords~~
+- ~~Kill feed~~
-- End the game if the second time goes past first time?
-(Forfeit option?)
+- **End the game if the second time goes past first time?
+(Forfeit option?)**
+- **Hardcode nether star location so it's not pushed around**
+- Explanation of /all command
 - Clean up random barriers around the map
 - Attacker momentum would really stagnate for a while when they couldn't find an easy way into the base, maybe this can be fixed by adding/changing team buffs and by increasing the price of blocks.
+- Durability
+- Update skins on player join
+- End building mode when people are out of coins
+- Blow up/go under map
-- Better /assault commands
+- Better tools
+- Pick up flower
+- Keep players from using old secret storage and actually add a secret storage tab in the shop

 ## Bugs

 - ~~Gravel can't be broken when it falls into its location.~~
 - ~~Building phase coin duping~~
 - ~~Shop NPCs have capes~~
+- ~~Sword duplication--replacing sword and adding to inventory~~
+- ~~Building mode keep inventory~~
+- ~~Not killing shops after game~~
+- ~~Bow kills ding feedback gamer points~~
+- ~~Tossing the book out allows you to join an instance multiple times~~
 - Sometimes players aren't assigned to a team (maybe if there's an odd number of players?)
 - Name colors aren't updating when new games start.
 - Team buff effects are sometimes persisting in-between rounds(/games?)
 - Cleaner time when it goes to 8 minutes
-- Building mode keep inventory
 - Shops not looking in the right direction (attacker normal shop)
+- Shop skins gone?
+- Wood sword in secret storage = can't buy sword
+- Double "join" message
+- Some instances start where coins don't decrease when buying stuff
+- Shops don't have player skins anymore?

 ## Roadmap